bszczypior1993/DnDCharacterGenerator/README.md

 The goal is to have the creator calculate stats taking into account race modifiers as well, based on the player's choice, calculate derived stats, generate a backstory and return a pre-filled character sheet.

 I'm running this project to keep myself sharp between the roles - feel free to use it once completed.

+27/05/2026:
+Added race and subraces modifiers, compiled everything into a single table.
+TO DO: tweak functions to accommodate for the table.